OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/2_create_nucleotide_sequence.md

     println!("{:?}", nt_string_binary);
 }
 ```
 Run the code and examine the output.
 We get a bunch of numbers.
-This is the ASCII representation of our nucleotides, where A/T/C/G corresponds to a 8-bit representation.
+This is the ASCII representation of our nucleotides, where A/T/C/G corresponds to an 8-bit representation.
 For more information, visit [this link](https://www.ascii-code.com/).

 We can check that the following representations are equivalent:
 ```rust